Learn the secrets for taking magical pictures with these 6 Disney World Photography Tips and prepare before you head on Disney vacation or cruise.

 6 Make Good Use of your Time!
 Another great tool to use for your day at the park, a FREE app called Mouse Wait!
 It gives you a pretty accurate wait time for rides. (linked for your convenience) It also has menus for most of the eateries around Disneyland!
 Hungry/grumpy kids are never fun to photograph!
 It’s saved my bacon a number of times!

-I hope these tips will help you document your own magic at Disneyland!
+I hope these 6 Disney World Photography tips will help you document your own magic on your next Disney vacation or Disney cruise!